dcsil/CSC491/README.md

 ### Office Hours

 Office hours are by appointment.
-Please email me at julian.nadeau[at]utoronto.ca or talk to me in person.
+Please email me at julian.nadeau[at]utoronto.ca, though messaging me on DCSIL's Slack group is more likely to get a response.

+While the course is online due to Covid-19, I am willing to meet up for a socially distanced coffee or park visit in person in the downtown core of Toronto to discuss any issues in person if you would strongly prefer that.
+Please wear a mask (except when drinking your coffee/tea/water), I will not meet with you if you are not wearing your mask.

 ## Time and Location

-Class is on Thursdays from 6-9.
+Class is on Thursdays from 6-9 EST on Zoom.
+If you are not in a time zone that aligns with EST, please let me know early!

-Class takes place on the [2nd floor of the Gerstein Science Information Centre, 9 King's College Circle.](https://gerstein.library.utoronto.ca/spaces/dept-computer-science-innovation-lab-dcsil)

-Here is a [map](./other_pages/map.md) to help you.

 ## I don't like something about this course